Ajaykapratwar/Intellidd_Pro/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-This is an active portfolio project being built phase by phase.
+This is an active portfolio project.

 ```bash
 # Fork and clone